Prepare for an event planning career

 EFSC's program is located on Florida's beautiful Space Coast, less than an hour from Orlando which has ranked as the top U.S. meeting destination for five years in a row.

 The admissions process for the Event Planning and Management specialization follows the general bachelor's degree enrollment steps.
-Students can apply for this new track for a Fall 2019 start and then going forward, can be admitted to begin Spring, Summer and Fall terms which start in January, May and August each year.
-Track-specific courses will be taught on EFSC's Cocoa Campus.
+Students can apply to begin Spring, Summer and Fall terms which start in January, May and August each year.
+The Organizational Management common core courses required for this degree can be taken online or on campus.
+However, the five Event Planning Specialization courses are only taught in-person on EFSC's Cocoa Campus.

 The degree is intended to provide students with the skills and knowledge necessary to enter the workforce in a mid-level management position.
 Graduates will demonstrate mastery of leadership and management skills associated with successful organizational managers in public, private, and nonprofit sectors.